fbeljante/fbeljante/README.md

 # ![Super Mario](http://www.videogamesprites.net/SuperMarioBros1/Characters/Mario/Mario%20-%20Walk1.gif "Super Mario") About me

 Hey there!
-I´m **Fran**, a guy passionate about retro-themed video games, football, and horror literature.
-I'm currently working as a **QA Tester** for a company that implements its own [**MES**](https://es.wikipedia.org/wiki/Manufacturing_Execution_System) solution for businesses, and in my spare time, I’m learning frontend development with a special focus on the **Angular** framework.
+I'm **Fran**, a guy passionate about retro-themed video games, football, and horror literature.
+I'm currently working as a **QA Tester** for a company that implements its own [**MES**](https://en.wikipedia.org/wiki/Manufacturing_Execution_System) solution for businesses, and in my spare time, I’m learning frontend development with a special focus on the **Angular** framework.

 <br>